glennj/exercism-cli-fish-wrapper/README.md

     - not all tracks supported
 * `tracks`
     - list all Exercism tracks, and your progress through each.
+* `exercises`
+    - list the exercises, and your progress, for a track.

 ### commands related to your activity on exercism